|1. Grave:||Cement House Cemetery||XVIII. D. 1-16.|

 Awards & Titles:

-Family :Son of Edward Sugden Knowles and Frances Mary Knowles, of Rawdon, Leeds; husband of Viva Brabazon Knowles, of Whitehill Chase, Bordon, Hants.
+Family :Born at Sandgate in Queensland, son of Edward Sugden Knowles and Frances Mary Knowles, later of Rawdon, Leeds.
+Husband of Viva Brabazon Knowles, of Whitehill Chase, Bordon, Hampshire.

 23 - 24 August 1914.
 The BEF had its first encounter with the German Army at Mons.
 Using the defensive barrier of the Mons Conde Canal the BEF was able to delay the German advance partly through the accuracy and speed of its rifle fire, and partly through the heroism of individuals.
 The first VC?s of the war were awarded at Mons.
 Eventually the position at Mons became untenable and the BEF slipped away to start its long retreat to the Marne.